 Start Saving for College

 It’s never too early to start planning for college, and your Farm Bureau agent or advisor can help.
-The more prepared you are to cover the costs of higher education, the less stressful it’ll be when you get the first bill.
+The more prepared you are to cover the costs of higher education, the more you can enjoy the excitement of your child taking that significant step in life.